 9. Try Chanca piedra (Phyllanthus niruri)

 This Brazilian herb, used in folk medicine for kidney stones, may help prevent the crystallization of calcium, which would otherwise lead to calcium oxalate stones.
 You can easily find it as a supplement online.

-In a Brazilian study, researchers gave patients 4.5 grams of chanca piedra a day for 3 months.
-The herb helped decrease the size and number of kidney stones in about two-thirds of those who participated in the study.
+In a Brazilian study of the herb for kidney stones, patients were given 4.5 grams of chanca piedra a day for 3 months.
+The chanca piedra was found to decrease the size and number of kidney stones in about two-thirds of those who participated in the study.
 Worth a try!